Torkn/virtualenv/docs/index.rst

 PyPy Support
 ~~~~~~~~~~~~

-Beginning with virtualenv version 1.5 `PyPy <http://pypy.org>`_ is
+Beginning with virtualenv version 1.5 there is experimental `PyPy
-supported.
-To use PyPy 1.4 or 1.4.1, you need a version of virtualenv >= 1.5.
-To use PyPy 1.5, you need a version of virtualenv >= 1.6.1.
+<http://pypy.org>`_ support.
+Currently only PyPy trunk is supported.

 Creating Your Own Bootstrap Scripts
 -----------------------------------